 Understanding Herniated Disk Injuries

-It might be helpful to understand hernia disk injuries and how this injury could cause you chronic pain for months or even years.
+It might be helpful to understand herniated disk injuries and how these injuries could cause you chronic pain for months or even years.
 There are small rubbery disks between the individual vertebrae of your spine.
 These spinal disks have soft, gel-like centers covered by a tough exterior.
 A spinal disk can rupture anywhere along your spine.
 You can also have more than one herniated disk.

 Untreated Herniated Disks Can Lead to Serious Health Conditions